krckyboy/task-gen/README.md

 ProjBoost is an innovative web application designed to help developers of all skill levels find exciting projects to work on.
 Whether you're a student looking to practice coding skills or an experienced programmer seeking new challenges, ProjBoost aims to inspire creativity and productivity.

+### Important:
+This project is still WIP!
+Major features are missing, and the existing ones can be further optimized (UX and code wise).

 ## Features

 - **Customizable Project Generation**: Generate tasks based on seniority level, technology stack, and project type